Conveyor belt: History

 Primitive conveyor belts have been in use since the 19th century.
+In 1868, an English shipwright Joseph Thomas Parlour from Pimlico patented a grain elevator with a conveyor belt while Illinoisan Charles Denton of Ames Plow Co. patented a reaper with a belt "conveyer".
+By the 1880s conveyor belts were used in American elevators, sugarcane mills and sawmills, as well as British maltings.

 In 1892, Thomas Robins began a series of inventions which led to the development of a conveyor belt used for carrying coal, ores and other products.
 In 1901, Sandvik invented and started the production of steel conveyor belts.
-In 1905, Richard Sutcliffe invented the first conveyor belts for use in coal mines which revolutionized the mining industry.
+In 1905, Richard Sutcliffe invented the first conveyor belts for use in coal mines, which revolutionized the mining industry.
 In 1913, Henry Ford introduced conveyor-belt assembly lines at Ford Motor Company's Highland Park, Michigan factory.

 In 1972, the French society REI created in New Caledonia the longest straight-belt conveyor in the world in that moment, at a length of 13.8 km.
-Hyacynthe Marcel Bocchetti was the concept designer..
+Hyacynthe Marcel Bocchetti was the concept designer.
 The longest conveyor belt is that of the Bou Craa phosphate mine in Western Sahara (1973, 98 km in 11 sections).
 The longest single-span conveyor belt is at the Boddington bauxite mine in Western Australia (31 km).

 In 1957, the B. F. Goodrich Company patented a Möbius strip conveyor belt, that it went on to produce as the "Turnover Conveyor Belt System".
 Incorporating a half-twist, it had the advantage over conventional belts of a longer life because it could expose all of its surface area to wear and tear.
 Such Möbius strip belts are no longer manufactured because untwisted modern belts can be made more durable by constructing them from several layers of different materials.
 In 1970, Intralox, a Louisiana-based company, registered the first patent for all plastic, modular belting.